Vedprtpsingh/taskgram/README.md

 # TaskGram - Task Manager Application

-TaskGram is a web-based task management application built with Java Spring Boot and Thymeleaf.
-It allows users to efficiently manage their daily tasks with features such as user registration, login, and CRUD operations on tasks.
+TaskGram is a Java Spring Boot web app for managing tasks with user registration, login, and CRUD operations.

 ## Features